richard-post-ams/CovidStatisticsNetherlands2021/README.md

 I generate relevant Covid-19 graphs focusing on the Netherlands, to Visual analyse in a realtime way how we are doing at this moment in the Netherlands.

-Note July 2023: TheNetherlands is nort part of tha stats anymore, see my earlier notes.
+Note July 2023: TheNetherlands is nort part of tha stats anymore, since we have minor Covid cases in The Netherlands in July 2023.

 While creating the graphs I will have more ideas on exactly what I would like to analyse.
 This project will evolve while working on it.